Patcharanat/TD-test/README.md

 # trigger the DAG

-# check data in gcp bigquery and bigquery
+# check data in gcs and bigquery

 # when you're done with demo
 docker compose down -v